AscendingMan/hw22-improved-selection/README.md

 ## How to Use

 Attach the SelectionBase script to any *one* object in your scene and the selection behaviour should change.

-TODO: Properly move this to the Editor source